 help buttons throughout the application, and using the Help

-If you cannot find the answers
+If you cannot find the answers you are

-send us a support request using the Support Request button on the
+support request using the Support Request button on the

-SandBagger Support page, or send us an email to one of the
+SandBagger Support page, or the

 Contact Us page.

 We will answer any questions you have about the